Crime in El Salvador: Gang truce

 In March 2012, two of El Salvador's largest gangs, MS-13 and Barrio 18, established a truce.
 This truce was established as a collaborative effort with the Salvadoran government to attempt to reduce the number of gang related homicides.
-This truce has received criticism because it has been seen as the Salvadoran government's forfeiting sovereignty to these gangs.
-In early 2012, there were on average of 16 killings per day, but in late March that number dropped to fewer than five per day, and on April 14, 2012, for the first time in over three years, there were no killings in the country.
-Overall, there were 411 killings in the month of January 2012, but in March the number was 188, more than a 50% reduction.
+This truce received criticism because it has been seen as the Salvadoran government's forfeiting sovereignty to these gangs.
+In early 2012, there was an average of 16 killings per day, but in late March that number dropped to fewer than five per day, and on April 14, 2012, for the first time in over three years, there were no killings in the country.
+Overall, there were 411 killings in January 2012, but in March the number was 188, more than a 50% reduction.
 In March 2015, 481 people were murdered—roughly 16 people a day—as the gang truce collapsed.
 This murder rate was 52% higher than that of the same time period the prior year.
-There were also allegations that the police was involved in extrajudicial killings of alleged gang members, following the fracturing of gangs and a radicalization of the security forces in an attempt to tackle the gang problem after the 2012 truce collapsed.
+There were also allegations that the police were involved in extrajudicial killings of alleged gang members, following the fracturing of gangs and a radicalization of the security forces in an attempt to tackle the gang problem after the 2012 truce collapsed.
 The year before, in 2014, several gangs had offered a new truce as "a second chance for the country to achieve peace."
 However, President Salvador Sánchez Cerén had rejected the gangs' offer.

 The administration of President Cerén launched a crackdown on the security and public officials of the previous administration who were responsible for mediating and implementing the truce between the government and the crime groups.
 The crackdown is part of the government's mano dura or "iron fist" approach, which has been criticized for its indiscriminate use of force against predominantly young male targets, suspected to be gang members.